conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

     ```The same goes for logs, which is taken into consideration here as well.
 I recommend to store them the same way as indicated above for the LetsEncrypt certificates. ```

+  1. Change to the directory where you cloned the repository, then change into the folder ´traefik´
+  2. Copy the `.env_sample` file to `.env`